Cold self-lubrication of sliding ice

-Corrugated indenters will sink into ice while amorphizing it even when the contact pressure has fallen below 200~MPa, which is where ice undergoes a phase transition to form water at $-10^\circ$C. Nonetheless, simulated ice withstands indentation pressures of up to 300~MPa over extended time periods, when the counterface is flat, i.e., its radius of curvature $R_\textrm{c}$ is formally infinite.
-This indicates that stress gradients accelerate amorphization and explains why Fig.~\ref{fig:indentation}(f) reveals a similar $v_\perp$-dependent $p_\textrm{H}$ as that observed experimentally~\cite{Liefferink2021PRX}, albeit shifted to much larger $v_\perp$.
+Corrugated indenters will sink into the ice while amorphizing it even when the contact pressure has fallen below 200~MPa, which is where ice undergoes a phase transition to form water at $-10^\circ$C. Nonetheless, simulated ice withstands indentation pressures of up to 300~MPa over extended time periods, when the counterface is flat, i.e., its radius of curvature $R_\textrm{c}$ is formally infinite.
+This indicates that the absence of stress gradients causing non-affine displacements impedes amorphization, which might explain why Fig.~\ref{fig:indentation}(f) reveals a similar $v_\perp$-dependent $p_\textrm{H}$ as that observed experimentally~\cite{Liefferink2021PRX}, albeit shifted to larger $v_\perp$.
 The experimental $R_\textrm{c}$ were more than four orders of magnitude larger than that of our corrugated counterface, $R_\textrm{c} \approx 12.2$~nm.
-While a diminished ability to withstand stress at smaller scales echoes the inverse Hall-Petch effect, it cannot be attributed to grain-boundary sliding as the simulated ice is single crystalline.
-Instead, it could be due to the enhancement of non-affine deformations when the scale over which stress varies is shortened.
 Further evidence for a scale-dependent $p_\textrm{H}$ comes from atomic-force microscopy.
-Using tips with $R_\textrm{c} \approx 50$~nm, Butt {\it et al.}~\cite{Butt2000} found $p_\textrm{H}$ to be 10\% of the macroscopic indentation hardness, that is, before they reinterpreted their data and potential errors to reduce the gap between results and expectations to a factor of 2.5.
+Using tips with $R_\textrm{c} \approx 50$~nm, Butt {\it et al.}~\cite{Butt2000} found $p_\textrm{H}$ to be 10 times the macroscopic indentation hardness, that is, before they reinterpreted their data and potential errors to reduce the gap between results and expectations to a factor of 2.5.

-When sliding at $v_0=5$~m/s under $p_\textrm{n}=20$ MPa, see Fig. 3(e) and movie M3, friction is lowest shortly before the tip sinks into the indentation mark and highest when reaching its bottom, where $\mu = 0.6$, similar to values obtained with an atomic-force microscope and a tip radius of 200~nm~\cite{Bluhm2002JPCM}.
-The time dependence is a consequence of capillary rather than mechanical effects: even a thin water layer attempts to reduce its surface energy when rough solids slide past each other.
-Things repeat on the second stroke (periodic-boundary conditions mimic pin-on-disk tribometers).
-However, spatial variations in the friction decrease.
+When sliding at $v_0=5$~m/s under $p_\textrm{n}=20$ MPa, see Fig.~\ref{fig:indentation}(e) and movie S3, friction is lowest shortly before the tip sinks into the indentation mark.
+The friction coefficient is close to its maximum value of $\mu_\textrm{max} \approx 0.5$ even before it reaches the bottom of the mark.
+This value is similar to results obtained with an atomic-force microscope and a tip radius of 200~nm~\cite{Bluhm2002JPCM}.
+In our case, the time dependence of $\mu$ is a consequence of capillary rather than mechanical effects: even a thin water layer attempts to reduce its surface energy when rough solids slide past each other.
+Dynamics on the first and second stroke (periodic-boundary conditions mimic pin-on-disk tribometers) resemble each other.
+However, spatial variations in the friction decrease with each pass.